gnuarmeclipse/gnuarmeclipse.github.io-source/pages/windows-build-tools/build-procedure.md

 ## Stop boot2docker

-On OS X, the build script automatically starts **boot2docker**, if needed.
+On macOS, the build script automatically starts **boot2docker**, if needed.

 When done, be sure you stop boot2docker, to free significant resources (a VirtualBox Ubuntu machine).